StenAskerBergman/StenAskerBergman/README.md

 - 🌱 I’m currently learning how code C# and motion design
 - 💞️ I’m looking to collaborate on games, software, anything worthwhile
 - 📫 How to reach me via Email: netsnamgreb@gmail.com
+- 📣 Best way to reach me is on Discord: Nets#2628

 <!---
 StenAskerBergman/StenAskerBergman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.